RomainPastureau/find_delay/README.md

 **1.0 (2024-04-12)**
 * Initial release

-If you detect any bug, please contact me following [this link](mailto:r.pastureau@bcbl.eu).
+If you detect any bug, please [open an issue](https://github.com/RomainPastureau/find_delay/issues/new).

-Thanks :)
+Thanks! 🦆